 Genetic Research on Engineering and Advanced Transformation of Trees

-Our laboratory has been engaged with in cooperative research with forest industries for 30 years.
-The emphasis for most of that time had been on genetic modification of flowering and field tests of genetically modified trees.
-As of July 1st, 2019 the Research Cooperative previously known as TGERC/TBGRC changed its name to GREAT TREES (Genetic Research on Engineering and Advanced Transformation of Trees), and transitioned in its research focus to development of advanced gene editing and transformation methods suitable for Eucalyptus and other tree species.
-A key element of research is the application of development-controlling genes to promote regeneration of transgenic or gene-edited plants.
-Our plan for upcoming years, including our goals, rationale, and legal agreement, are provided at the links below.
+Our laboratory created and has directed the GREAT TREES university-industry consortium for 25 years.
+Its emphasis has been on genetic modification of flowering and field tests of flowering-modified trees.
+As of July 1st, 2019 the Research Cooperative previously known as TGERC/TBGRC changed its name to GREAT TREES and transitioned in its research focus to development of advanced gene editing and transformation methods.
+A key element of research is the application of development-controlling genes to promote regeneration of transformed or gene-edited plants (summary of GREAT TREES research goals).